Skip to content

 • @foreach()

-Every block type has a version history, which records the changes to the block.
-Old block versions can be restored and previewed in the Block Library.
+Every block has a version history, which records the changes made to it over time.
+View and restore previous versions in the Block Library.